 The Airport in the Sky is open to the public and owned and operated by the Catalina Island Conservancy.
 It is located approximately 10 road miles from Avalon.
 At an elevation of 1,602 feet it was built by leveling two mountain peaks.
 An asphalt-paved 3,250-foot runway can handle aircraft up to and including DC-3's.
-The Administration Building has a Pilot's Lounae, a historical native, Indian artifacts display, DC3 Gifts and Grill and restrooms.
+The Administration Building has a Pilot's Lounge, a historical native, Indian artifacts display, Airport in the Sky Gifts & Restaurant and restrooms.
 Breakfast and lunch are served daily.
 At the airport, the Catalina Conservancy has established the Catalina Nature Center to help visitors enjoy and understand the exceptional characteristics of Catalina's natural history and native plants.
 This is also a hub for hiking on Santa Catalina.